tjd1234/cmpt120fall2022/lectures/lecture18/lecture18notes.md

         i -= 1   # subtract 1 from i
     return result
 ```

-Notice that `i` is initialized to *one less* than the length of `bits`.
-That's
-because if you count from the right the powers of the place values start at 0
-(not 1).

 ### The Other Direction: Converting Base-10 Numbers to Binary